-New accounting standards effective January 1, 2019:
+New accounting standards adopted effective January 1, 2019

 IFRS 16, Leases ("IFRS 16") - IFRS 16 replaces the current standard IAS 17, "Leases", and its associated interpretative guidance.
-Early adoption is permitted, provided the Company has adopted IFRS 15.
 This standard sets out a new model for lease accounting.
 A lessee can choose to apply IFRS 16 using either a full retrospective approach or a modified retrospective approach.